Aviogenex Flight 130

 Aviogenex Flight 130 was an international charter passenger flight from Gatwick Airport, London to Rijeka Airport, Yugoslavia (modern-day Croatia).
 On 23 May 1971, the Tupolev Tu-134A servicing the flight suffered structural failure during landing.
-The aircraft flipped over and caught fire, killing 78 people.
-The crash became the first fatal accident of the Tupolev Tu-134 since entering service.
+The aircraft flipped over and caught fire, killing 78 out of 83 people.
+There were 5 survivors.
+The crash became the first fatal accident of the Tupolev Tu-134 since the aircraft entered service.

 British authorities assisted in the investigation led by the Yugoslavian Directorate General of Civil Aeronautics.
-The investigation found that the crew might have suffered an optical illusion caused by the dusk and heavy showers that caused the crew to believe that the runway was closer and lower than it actually was.
+The investigation found that the crew might have suffered an optical illusion due to heavy showers and the dusk that could have led the crew to believe that the runway was closer and lower than it actually was.
 In response to the illusion, the crew executed an overly steep and fast descent in the last phase of the final approach, causing a hard touchdown and breakage of the right wing.

 Aircraft

 The Tupolev Tu-134 is a twin-engined, narrow-body jet airliner built in the Soviet Union from 1966 to 1989.
-In 1968, Tupolev began work on an improved Tu-134 variant with a 72-seat capacity.
+In 1968, Tupolev began work on an improved 72-seat Tu-134 variant.
 The fuselage received a 2.1 m plug for greater passenger capacity and an auxiliary power unit in the tail.
 As a result, the maximum range was reduced from 3100 km km to 2770 km.
 The upgraded D-30 engines now featured thrust reversers, replacing the parachute.
 The first Tu-134A flew on 22 April 1969 and the first airline flight was on 9 November 1970.
-The accident aircraft bore serial number 1351205 and was registered as YU-AHZ.
+The aircraft servicing Aviogenex Flight 130 bore serial number 1351205 and was registered as YU-AHZ.
 It had accumulated a total of only 111 airframe hours at the time of the crash.
 The plane was imported into Yugoslavia on 23 April 1971, and an airworthiness certificate was issued on 27 April.

 Passengers and crew

 There were 76 passengers and seven crew members aboard Flight 130.
 The flight was transporting British tourists travelling on holiday to Rijeka, the third-largest city in SR Croatia.
-Seventy-two passengers were British tourists, while the others were Yugoslav.
+Seventy-two passengers were British tourists, while the other 11 passengers and crew (7 crew and 4 passengers) were from Yugoslavia.

 The captain and pilot flying was 41-year-old Miloš Markićević.
 He held an IFR rating and had 9,230 flight hours, 138 of which were on the Tupolev Tu-134A.
 The copilot and pilot monitoring was 34-year-old Stevan Mandić, who had 2,300 flight hours, with 899 hours in type.
 A trainee, Viktor Tomić, had 99 flight hours.
 He was supervised by 39-year-old flight engineer Ivan Čavajda, who had accumulated 7,500 flight hours, of which 1,373 were on the Tu-134.